rubyatscale/pks/README.md

 A 100% Rust implementation of [packwerk](https://github.com/Shopify/packwerk), a gradual modularization platform for Ruby.

+# Fork
+This repo was forked directly from https://github.com/alexevanczuk/packs

 # Goals:
 ## Serve as a drop-in replacement for `packwerk` on most projects
 - Currently can serve as a drop-in replacement on Gusto's extra-large Rails monolith